Harold Owen Doering

 In 1955 he accepted an offer to teach at Union College, but then changed his mind when offered a position at WMC, where he taught for the next six years.
 He subsequently worked at Indiana Academy for eight years and then at Andrews University, Loma Linda University, and the Review and Herald Publishing Association.

-The Doerings retired to California, where they were living when he died in San Bernardino at age 71.
+The Doerings retired to California, where they were living when he died in San Bernardino on January 10, 1992, at age 71.

 Sources: Obituary, Adventist Review, 4 June 1992, 30; 1930 U.S. Federal Census; 1941 WMC Golden Memories Yearbook, 53, 73; Northern Union Outlook, 2 August 1955, 1,2; Central Union Recorder, 30 August 1955, 3; Lake Union Herald, 14 March 1972, 4, Personal Knowledge.